 He learned that everybody has a different learning style.
 Once he figured out his own, he was able to teach himself programming in three months.
 He quickly found a job as an IT consultant at Goldman Sachs, where the environment was intensely competitive.
 He had to hold his own against his boss, an MIT graduate, and co-workers who had graduated from elite universities in the United States and abroad.

 Soon other parents began to take notice.
 Some travel as far as 30 miles to bring their children to Math Genie classes.
 Soon the company grew and expanded to a second location not far from East Brunswick on Hadley Place in South Plainfield.
-Today Math Genie has fifteen teachers in three locations and has successfully tutored more than 900 students.
-Mohit’s philosophy is that every child is born with the potential to be a genius.
+Today Math Genie has over twenty eight teachers in 4 locations and has successfully tutored more than 2000 students.
+Math Genie’s philosophy is that every child is born with the potential to be a genius.
 All that needs to happen is to challenge the child in an engaging environment.
 That is the mission of Math Genie.
 To help parents discover the genius in their children.